Foundations of regular variation on topological spaces: Random closed sets

-where we have used the fact that the mean width is additive.
-If a pair $(X_1,X_2)$ is regularly varying on $\fK$ and its tail measure attaches a positive mass to the family of pairs $(K_1,K_2)$ with $|\bar{b}(K_1)-\bar{b}(K_2)|>0$, then its equivalence class is regularly varying in the quotient space with the ideal $[\fK]$. \end{example}
+where we use the fact that the mean width is additive under Minkowski addition.
+If a pair $(X_1,X_2)$ is regularly varying on $\fK$ and its tail measure assigns positive mass to the family of pairs $(K_1,K_2)$ with $|\bar{b}(K_1)-\bar{b}(K_2)|>0$, then its equivalence class is regularly varying in the quotient space with the ideal $[\fK]$. \end{example}

-\section{Acknowledgements}
+\chapter{Acknowledgements}

-This work was supported by the Swiss Enlargement Contribution in the framework of the Croatian--Swiss Research Programme (project number IZHRZ0\_180549).
+This work was supported by the Swiss Enlargement Contribution in the framework of the Croatian-Swiss Research Programme (project number IZHRZ0\_180549).
+The work of Bojan Basrak was partially supported by the Croatian Science Foundation (project number IP-2022-10-2277) and the European Union institutional grant of the University of Zagreb, Faculty of Science (project number IK IA 1.1.3.
+Impact4Math).

-The authors are grateful to Fabien Baeriswyl, Andrii Ilienko, Hrvoje Planinic, Stilian Stoev and Olivier Winterberger for helpful discussions and encouragements and to Daniela Ivankovi\'c for supplying remarks on the manuscript.
+The authors are grateful to Fabien Baeriswyl, Andrii Ilienko, Hrvoje Planini\'c, Stilian Stoev and Olivier Wintenberger for helpful discussions and encouragement and to Nick Bingham and Daniela Ivankovi\'c for providing remarks on the manuscript.

+Furthermore, the authors are grateful to the anonymous referees for their positive assessment of this work, careful reading, and numerous constructive remarks.